Countly/countly-docs-site/docs/api/config-transfer/config-transfer-import.md

 ## Overview

 Imports previously exported configuration data into an application.
-Reads a JSON file from the export endpoint, validates all items for compatibility, performs ID mapping, and inserts the configuration into the target application with automatic dependency resolution.
+Reads an uploaded JSON export file, validates all items for compatibility, performs ID mapping, and inserts the configuration into the target application with automatic dependency resolution.

 ## Authentication